 His mana exhausted, he switched back to the soothing winter aura and arranged himself on one of the ledges to luxuriate in the feeling of being clean at last.

 Still alive.
-He thought to himself, playing with the vial of tel in his hand.
+He thought to himself, playing with the vial of Tel in his hand.

 I… I really almost died.
 Rain’s shiver had nothing to do with the cold water as he thought about the feeling of the slime cutting off his airway.
 What am I doing?
 Going into a dark tunnel alone to kill monsters?
 Why did I think that was a good idea?
 Did I have a choice?
 Should I have taken the money Ameliah was trying to give me?

 Rain closed his eyes, thinking of the past few days.
-He’d woken up in a forest, been captured by bandits, and then walked hundreds of kilometers only to be abandoned in a medieval city where he didn’t speak the language.
+He’d woken up in a forest, been captured by bandits, and then walked what felt like hundreds of kilometers only to be abandoned in a medieval city where he didn’t speak the language.
 He had no money, no friends, and his whole body hurt.
 Actually not that much worse than my old life, now that I think about it.
 Just trade death by runaway excavator with death by slime monster and you are pretty much there.
 You have to be pretty dumb to get run over by a piece of construction equipment on site, so what does that say about me?